Tourism in Ecuador: Galápagos Islands

 The Galápagos Islands (officially Colón Archipelago) are an archipelago located in the Pacific Ocean 972 km off the coast of Ecuador.
 It consists of 13 large volcanic islands, 6 smaller islands and 107 rocks and islets, distributed around the line of terrestrial equator.
-The Galápagos Archipelago is one of the largest scientific and tourist attractions of Ecuador; undoubtedly, it is the most known and famous attractive of the country.
+The Galápagos Archipelago is one of the largest scientific and tourist attractions of Ecuador; undoubtedly, it is the most known and famous attraction of the country.

 Currently, the number of visitors to the Galápagos reaches about 200 000 tourists per year.

 Administratively, the islands are a province of Ecuador, whose capital is Puerto Baquerizo Moreno (officially, also is called Insular Region of Ecuador).
 On 12 February 1832, under the presidency of Juan José Flores, the Galápagos Islands were annexed to Ecuador.
-Since 18 February 1973 constitute a province of this country.
+Since February 18, 1973, they constitute a province of Ecuador.

 It is estimated that the formation of the first island took place more than 5 million years ago, as a result of tectonic activity.
 The most recent islands, called Isabela and Fernandina, are still in process of formation, the most recent volcanic eruption in 2009 has been recorded.

 The Galápagos Islands are famous for its numerous endemic species and Charles Darwin studies that led him to establish his Theory of Evolution by natural selection.
 Are called touristically, the «Enchanted Islands» as the flora and fauna found there is virtually unique and it can not be found anywhere else in the world.
 That is why many people visit them to know and enjoy the animals and unique plants.

 The Galápagos were declared National Park in 1959, protecting 97.5% of the land area of the archipelago.
 The remaining area is occupied by human settlements that already existed at the time of the declaration.
 By then, about 1000-2000 people lived in four islands.
 In 1972, a census found that 3488 people lived in Galápagos, but in 1980 this number had dramatically increased to more than 20,000.

 In 1986 the sea surrounding the islands was declared marine reserve.
 UNESCO included at Galápagos in the list of World Heritage in 1978, and in December 2001 this declaration was extended to the marine reserve.

 In 2007, it were included in the list of List of World Heritage in Danger, due to mass tourism and invasive species.
 The July 29, 2010, the Galapagos Islands were removed from the list of endangered heritage by the Heritage Committee of UNESCO.

 The archipelago has different international figures that have been implemented to try to ensure the conservation of Galápagos; including: reserve of world natural heritage, Ramsar site, whale sanctuary, biosphere reserve, etc.

 The Global Strategy for Nature Conservation identifies to Galápagos as a priority biogeographic province for the establishment of protected areas.